nkashaev/Replication_SRPwME/README.md

 `Rootfiles`
 -----------

--   `F_figure1.R` â this file generates Figure 1 in Appendix E.
+-   `F_figure1.R`  -- this file generates Figure 1 in Appendix E.

--   `F_main_shell.jl` â the code computes the values of the test statistic for testing different counterfactual values.
+-   `F_main_shell.jl`  -- the code computes the values of the test statistic for testing different counterfactual values.
 This is an interactive Julia code that allows to test any point over the grid of parameters.
-We run this file in a powershell loop â loop.ps1.
+We run this file in a powershell loop  -- loop.ps1.

 **Machine/Execution time:** PC3 / 48h.